-A separate form is required for each medicin
+A separate form is required for each medicine .

 Child's name

 Child's date of birth

 Class/form

 Name of medicine

 Strength of medicine

 How much (dose) to be given.
-For example:

-One tablet

-One 5ml spoonful
+For example: One tablet One 5ml spoonful

 At what time(s) the medication should be given

 Reason for medication

 Duration of medicine

 Please specify how long your child needs to take the medication for

 Are there any possible side effects that the school needs to know about?
 If yes, please list them

-Yes

-1 res

-Yes

-I give permission for my son/daughter to carry and administer their own medication in accordance with the agreement of the school and medical staff.
-No
+I give permission for my son/daughter to carry a nd administer their own Yes

-medicai stan.
+medication in accordance with the agreement of No

+staff.
 Not applicable

-Mobile number of parent/carer

-Daytime landline for parent/carer
+Mobile number of parent/carer Daytime landline for parent/carer

 Alternative emergency contact name

 Alternative emergency phone no.

 Name of child's GP practice

 Phone no. of child's GP practice

 - I give my permission for the Headteacher/senior staff member (or his/her nominee) to administer the OTC medicine to my son/daughter during the time he/she is at school.
-I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is no longer needed. - I understand that it may be necessary for this medicine to be administered during educational visits and other out of school activities, as well as on the school premises. - I confirm that the dose and frequency requested is in line with the manufacturers' instructions on the medicine (maximum no. 3.5 days). - I also agree that I am responsible for collecting any unused or out of date medicines and returning them to the pharmacy for disposal.
+I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is no longer needed. - I understand that it may be necessary for this medicine to be administered during educational visits and other out of school activities, as well as on the school premises. - I confirm that the dose and frequency requested is in line with the manufacturers' instructions on the medicine. - I also agree that I am responsible for collecting any unused or out of date medicines and returning them to the pharmacy for disposal.
 If the medicine is still required, it is my responsibility to obtain new stock for the school. - The above information is, to the best of my knowledge, accurate at the time of writing.